bhaskargogs/spring-framework/spring_gen_info.md

 # Information about Spring

-- Spring has overall 20 modules
+- Spring has 7 main modules:
+  1. Context
+  2. Web MVC
+  3. DAO
+  4. JDBC
+  5. ORM
+  6. AOP
+  7. Core

 The main functionality of Spring is dependency injection and Inversion of Control